Don’t Hold Your Breath When Concentrating

 Concentration exercises

-Do you wish to improve your concentration and focus, read our book, Focus Your Attention.
+If you wish to improve your concentration and focus, read our book, Focus Your Attention.

-“Deep breathing brings deep thinking and shallow breathing brings shallow thinking.”
+“Deep breathing brings deep thinking, and shallow breathing brings shallow thinking.”

 Elsie Lincoln Benedict

 “Breathing well means breathing more slowly and deeply.
 Relax, feel your breathing, and breathe comfortably.
-Once aware, it naturally becomes deeper and slower”
+Once aware, it naturally becomes deeper and slower.”

 Ilchi Lee